Provision Your Module

 Step 2: Determine the serial port that corresponds to the module

 First, connect the ACK hardware development board debug port to your computer.
-If you are using a USI Development Kit, see connect the development board to your computer.
+If you are using a Development Kit, see connect the development board to your computer.

 To provision the module, you need to specify the serial port that corresponds to the module.
 Use the Module Utility